Environment variable: Unix

-If xyz needed to be appended to the value of the HOME variable, one might type:

-echo ${HOME}xyz

 In Unix and Unix-like systems, the names of environment variables are case-sensitive.

 The command env displays all environment variables and their values.
 The command printenv can also be used to print a single variable by giving that variable name as the sole argument to the command.

 DOS, OS/2 and Windows

 In DOS, OS/2 and Windows command-line interpreters such as COMMAND.COM and CMD.EXE, an environment variable is retrieved by placing a % sign before and after it.

 In DOS, OS/2 and Windows command-line interpreters as well as their API, upper or lower case is not distinguished for environment variable names.

 The environment variable named HOMEDRIVE contains the drive letter (plus its trailing : colon) of the user's home directory, whilst HOMEPATH contains the full path of the user's home directory within that drive.

 So to see the home drive and path, the user may type this: